cosmos/sdk-tutorials/stargate-blog/tutorial/01-index.md

 This blog app will store data in a persistent [key-value store](https://docs.cosmos.network/master/core/store.html).
 Similarly to most key-value stores, you can retrieve, delete, update, and loop through keys to obtain the values you are interested in.

-We’ll be creating a simple blog-like application, so let’s define the first proto type, the `post`.
+We’ll be creating a simple blog-like application, so let’s define the first proto type, the `Post` in the `post.proto` file.

-## blog/proto/post.proto
+## proto/post.proto

 ```go
 syntax = "proto3";